-The other 65% of consumers who do carry a balance are paying thousands of dollars in interest, and just giving their hard-earned money away to the banks.
-Plus, credit cards come with variable rates, so if the Federal Reserve votes to increase the Federal Funds Rate, your credit card interest rates will also rise – making debt harder to pay!
-The Federal Reserve already increased interest rates twice this year and two more rate hikes are still expected to come.
+The other 65% of consumers who carry a balance are paying thousands of dollars in interest and just giving their hard-earned money away to the banks.
+Plus, credit cards come with variable rates, so if the Federal Reserve votes to increase the Federal Funds Rate, your credit card interest rates will also rise – making your credit card debt harder to pay off.
+The Federal Reserve already increased interest rates twice this year, and two more rate hikes are still expected to come.

-Statistically, more people carry a balance at the end of the month, compared to those who pay their balance in full.
+Statistically, more people carry a balance at the end of the month than those who pay their balance in full.

-Do you want to get paid by the credit card company every month?
+Do you want to be the person who gets paid by the credit card company every month?

-Do you want to pay the credit card company every month?
+Do you want to be the person who pays the credit card company every month?